PostgREST/postgrest/docs/references/connection_pool.rst

 A connection pool is a cache of reusable database connections.
 It allows serving many HTTP requests using few database connections.
 Every request to an :doc:`API resource <api>` borrows a connection from the pool to start a :doc:`transaction <transactions>`.

-Minimizing connections it’s paramount to performance.
+Minimizing connections is paramount to performance.
 Each PostgreSQL connection creates a process, having too many can exhaust available resources.

 .. _pool_growth_limit:
 .. _dyn_conn_pool: